 If you are familiar with Maui, you may wish to use the simulator to tune scheduling policies for your own workload and system.
 The profiler tool can be used to obtain both resource and workload traces and is described further in the section 'Collecting Traces'.
 Generally, at least a week's worth of workload should be collected to make the results of the simulation statistically meaningful.
 Once the traces are collected, the simulation can be started with some initial policy settings.
 Typically, the scheduler is able to simulate between 10 and 100 minutes of wallclock time per second for medium to large systems.
-As the simulation can be ended and the statistics of interest recorded.
+As the simulation proceeds, various statistics can be monitored if desired.
+At any point, the simulation can be ended and the statistics of interest recorded.
 One or more policies can be modified, the simulation re-run, and the results compared.
 Once you are satisfied with the scheduling results, the scheduler can be run live with the tuned policies.